Govt plans exits exam for MBBS doctors

 As per the official source exit exam was held back from the pursuing post graduate study for student who could not clear the exit exam.

 The ministry prepared the draft proposal which suggest the existing FMGE (Foreign Medical Graduate Examination) as a voluntary exit exam.
-FNGE is screening test recognized by the MCI.
+FNGE is screening test recognised by the MCI.
 FMGE was introduced in 2002 as a qualifying test for Indian candidates holding medical degree from other countries and they wants to do practice in India.

 Initially Indian Government planning to start with an incentivizing system.
 Candidates who clear the MBBS Exit Exam they will be incentivized with a national registration number under MCI and allow them to practice anywhere in India.